skp1999/saurabh.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 I am a Research Associate II in the [Natural Language Processing](https://mbzuai.ac.ae/research/department/natural-language-processing-department/) Department  at [MBZUAI](https://mbzuai.ac.ae/).
-I am currently advised by [Prof. Monojit Choudhury](https://mbzuai.ac.ae/study/faculty/monojit-choudhury/).
+I am currently advised by [Prof. Monojit Choudhury](https://mbzuai.ac.ae/study/faculty/monojit-choudhury/), where I am working at the intersection of Culture and LLMs.

+Previously, I was working as an Associate Research Staff Member at [V-Labs] (https://www.v-labs.ai/), where I worked at the intersection of CV and NLP, where I was involved in building products for Information Extraction from Financial documents using LLMs.

 A data-driven personal website
 ======